Lambosaurus/caltrops/rule-docs/caltrops.md

 The side with the highest number of successes wins.
 Equal successes represents an impasse.

+# Group checks

+Groups checks are modifications to [flat](#flat-checks) or [contested](#contested-checks) checks, where multiple members are involved in either side.

+Players may be assigned different skills, aspects or bonuses, depending on how they are contributing to the check.

+The players sum their total successes.

+In the case of a flat group check, the success threshold should be multiplied by the number of players.

+> For example, an easy check with 3 players requires 3 total successes (on average 1 success each).

 # Converting failures to wounds

 In the case of a check failure, the DM may opt do deal a [Wound](#wounds) to the player.